-On December 9, 2013, we signed an agreement to sell our truck business, which was consolidated in the Construction segment, to Volvo Construction Equipment for \$160 million.
-The truck business manufactures and sells off-highway rigid and articulated haul trucks.
-Included in the transaction is the manufacturing facility in Motherwell, Scotland.
-The sale, which is subject to government regulatory approvals and other customary closing conditions, is targeted to close in the first half of 2014.
-As a result of this agreement, reporting of the truck business has been included in discontinued operations for all periods presented.
+On May 30, 2014, the Company sold its truck business, which was consolidated in the Construction segment, to Volvo Construction Equipment for approximately \$160 million.
+The truck business manufactured and sold off-highway rigid and articulated haul trucks.
+Included in the transaction was the manufacturing facility in Motherwell, Scotland.
+As a result, the reporting of the truck business has been included in discontinued operations for all periods presented.
 See Note D - "Discontinued Operations" in the Notes to our Consolidated Financial Statements for more information on our discontinued operations.